Why give to Steps?

 – We share information with partner organisations and source the best low-cost innovations for children born with clubfoot.

-100% of all donations are used to directly benefit children born with clubfoot.
+100% of all individual donations are used to directly benefit children born with clubfoot.

 – We use lean management, and we have donors to cover running costs, so that every cent can go towards treatment.